Welcome to Junior Game Creators

 Step 1: Visit https://scratch.mit.edu or https://www.construct.net/en to create a Free User Account

 All of these are free.

 What do they do in each workshop?
 Learners watch the host then use a shared worksheet to create cool, fun games and boost skills like literacy, numeracy, creativity, independence, problem solving, communication and perseverance.

 Going Virtual: Workshops are hosted using the free webinar application Zoom.
-Logging in to their Junior Game Creator Profile and Scratch account prior to their session is recommended.
+Logging in to their Scratch/Construct account prior to their session is recommended.
 Apart from that, all they’ll need is their imagination and a comfy chair.

 Booking: Booking is on a first come first served basis and our workshops can fill up quickly.
 A waiting list is maintained and priority given to the waiting list the following term.

 P.P.S.
 Playing games is fun, learning to code by making them is game changing!